sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     - Their username is sent to their email address together with a link to a self-service password reset page.
     - Their password cannot be updated without providing a code that is sent to their registered phone number.
     ##### Potential Improvements
-    - We do not make any further checks on user ID.
+    - Consider making more detailed checks on user ID, possibly delegating to a trusted third-party.
 * - 1.5.2.
   - 2
   - - Onboarding documentation exists for both TRE operators and project teams.